 response.text

-For sites protected by PerimeterX, you'll want to turn on the premium proxy option.
+For PerimeterX protected websites, you'll want to turn on the premium proxy option.
 These proxies are harder to block and work better on sites with strong anti-bot systems.

 If that's still not enough, you can also try our stealth proxy feature.
 It's made for really tough websites and helps you avoid detection even when other proxies fail.

-Once you get the response, you can pass the HTML to something like BeautifulSoup and extract the data — no need to mess with browser automation.
+Once you get the response, you can pass the HTML to something like BeautifulSoup and extract the data.
+In many cases, there's no need to mess with browser automation.

 Zillow scraper using ScrapingBee and BeautifulSoup